davidchatting/Approximate/README.md

 Alternatively, Approximate can be installed by cloning the GitHub repository (https://github.com/davidchatting/Approximate), then manually copying over the contents to the `./libraries` directory used by the Arduino IDE - into a folder called `./libraries/Approximate`.
 The `master` branch contains the tagged stable releases, `develop` contains the current development version - pull requests and contributions are welcome.

 External Dependencies...
-Approximate supports the ESP8266 and the ESP32, depending on which is used
+Approximate supports the ESP8266 and the ESP32, depending on which is used...